Jesus College, Cambridge

 Fluent in French.

-Niazi specialises in employment, personal injury, professional negligence and motor insurance-related disputes.
+Niazi specialises in personal injury, employment, and professional negligence.

-Acts for claimants and respondents in all areas of employment law, including unfair dismissal, discrimination, harassment, redundancy, ill-health retirement, flexible working, transfer of undertakings, pensions, and human rights issues.
+Acts for and advises claimants and respondents in all areas of employment law, including unfair dismissal, discrimination, harassment, redundancy, ill-health retirement, flexible working, transfer of undertakings, pensions, and human rights issues.

 Highly experienced in employment-related personal injury litigation, particularly cases concerning health and safety at work, stress, bullying and harassment.